ChrisAylen/sefam-nea-analysis/readme.md

 ## Disclaimer

 This viewer is not a medical tool.
 For clinical insights, consult your healthcare provider or official software from Sefam.
+The results may not be right.
+Use at your own risk.